 As with the other landscapes in the 4 Seasons series, I documented the process of making Summertime with photos and videos along the way, so there’s a lot of material to share in future blog posts, including a varied assortment of Stitch Minute videos.

 If you’ve followed me on Instagram and Facebook during the past year, you’ve seen Stitch Minute videos that show different aspects of my process.
-I’m happy to offer photos and minute-long peeks over my shoulder while I work, but please don’t ask me to explain my techniques in detail.
-Much of what I do is instinctual and I worry that over-analyzing my process would spoil the magic for me.
-To learn my personal philosophy about sharing knowledge, please read my post to teach or not to teach.
+While I enjoy sharing these visual moments, I kindly ask that you not request detailed explanations of my techniques.
+Much of what I do is guided by instinct, and I believe that analyzing my process too closely would diminish the magic.
+For those interested in understanding my philosophy on teaching and sharing knowledge, I invite you to read my post to teach or not to teach.

 Here are two Stitch Minute videos that I made in August, while working on Summertime.